jasongoodwin/topics/README.md

 Teams will often run into this when trying to use a sync server and internally using async code.
 The servers need to use spawn_blocking for async to be utilized within the thread so consumers of sync servers will run into it a lot.

+# Wait, Why No Tests?
+What about Metrics?
+This application is such a succinct example I and is easily verified correct.
+I'll probably add some at some point :)
+It would be easy to instrument and collect metrics efficiently.

+Feel free to fork or provide pr.
+Rust is AWESOME.